Vikora/Data_Structures/README.md

 EDU.
 Set of small programs implementing common data structures

 ## Phone book
-An imitation of a simple phone book manager.
-Use custom crude hash table.
+Imitation of a simple phone book manager.
+Use a custom rough hash table.

-Hash table maps integers to strings.
+A hash table matches integers with strings.

     h(x) = (a*x + b) mod p mod m,

-where `p = 100 000 007` is a prime number, `m` is a size of a hash table.
+where `p = 100 000 007` is a prime number, `m` is the size of the hash table.

 Supports the following types of user’s queries: